mrjanczak/OPPEN2/src/AppBundle/Resources/doc/to_do.md

 To do
 =====

-Changes in ver.3.0
+Changes in ver.2.7
 ------------------
-* Symfony 2.6
+* Symfony 2.7
-* Doctrine
 * PSR-2
 * Translation
 * Tests